JustinN00/UVSim/README.md

     'Save File' and 'Save As': Save the current program

     Program Editor: Edit each instruction by line, using the Code and Value fields

+    Code Field: Represents the instruction opcode (e.g., READ, ADD, BRANCH) or its mnemonic (if assembly support is enabled).

+    Value Field: Represents the operand (memory address or data) associated with the instruction.

     Add, Update, Delete: Modify instructions